Skip to main content

-When renting out a property in Virginia, you must abide by certain rules.
+When renting out a rental property in Virginia, you must abide by certain rules.

-These landlord tenant laws limit how much you can collect, what deductions you can make, and the timeline for return, among other things.
+The Virginia landlord tenant law limits how much you can collect, what deductions you can make, and the timeline for return, among other things.

-Failure to abide by these rules can result in certain repercussions.
+Failure to abide by these the Virginia landlord tenant law can result in certain repercussions.
 You could, for instance, be held liable for damages and reasonable attorney fees.

 The following are important highlights of the Virginia security deposit laws.